jootse84/jootse84.github.io/_posts/2016-06-14-deploy-your-django-project-in-ec2-instance.md

 ### Before starting

-Well, your Django project it is in your local machine, so first we need to compress and transfer it to our EC2 virtual server.
-I usually use scp command for ssh data transfer.
-Here an example:
+First of all, we need to compress and transfer our Django project from our local machine to our EC2 virtual server.
+I usually make use of the *scp* command to help me with file transfer with *SSH*:

 ```sh
 scp -i your_permission_PEM_file your_django_project_compressed user_name@IP_EC2_INSTANE:"/path/where/to/locate/at/ec2/"
 ```

-Once finished the transfer, it is time to access to our EC2 instance server with full administrative control, and start the deployment of the project.
+Once the transfer is completed, we need to access to our EC2 instance server with full administrative control, uncompress the file we recieved, and finally move our Django project to the desired working location in the file system.

-To be ready, we still need to uncompress our django project, and move the project to our desired work path location.

 ## Prepare nginx and uWSGI

-[nginx](https://www.nginx.com/resources/wiki/) will work as our HTTP server and reverse proxy for our Django project.
-If it is not installed yet in our server:
+[nginx](https://www.nginx.com/resources/wiki/) will work as our HTTP server and reverse [proxy](https://en.wikipedia.org/wiki/Proxy_server) for our Django project.
+Why?
+Because we need something like nginx to face the outside world and be responsible of serving the media files (images, CSS, etc) directly from the file system.
+If it is not installed yet in our server we can:

 ```sh
 sudo apt-get install nginx
 ```

+However, nginx can not talk directly to Django applications; so we need something that will be responsible of running our app, feed it when we recieve requests from the web and return the responses: that is [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/).

+A simple Django web application will be running in a server with three main processes - nginx, uWSGI and the database.
+The high-level overview of the lifecycle of an HTTP request to the server will look like:

+- The incoming HTTP requests will be intercepted by nginx which listens port 80.
+If it is a static resource (css/js/images) Nginx serves it without bothering uWSGI.
+- On the contrary, nginx will received all the TCP packets belonging to the HTTP request and forward the request to uWSGI which is listening on another port (usually 8000) for HTTP requests from nginx.
+- uWSGI translates the request to a [Web Server Gateway Interface](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) compatible request and calls the Django applications which implements the business logic (including access and modification of the database) and returns an HTTP response to nginx which in turn sends the response back to the client.

 ### Our server.ini file